1technophile/OpenMQTTGateway/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Environment (please complete the following information):**
-* OpenMQTTGateway version used (V0.4, 0.3, master...)
+* OpenMQTTGateway version used (V0.9.3, 0.8, development)
 * Library version related to the problem you have (if you have troubles with RF provide the version of RCSwitch library)
 * For IR and RF clarify if you tested with the basic examples given with these libraries